 - Did you have one or more employees for at least some part of a day in any 20 or more different weeks in 2016?
 (TIP: Be sure to count all full-time, part-time, and temporary employees).

 Independent contractors are not considered employees.
 Therefore, you do not have to pay FUTA tax when you hire contractors.
 One of the reasons why small businesses hire contractors instead of employees is so that they don’t have to pay benefits and payroll taxes like FUTA.
-To learn more about when to hire a contractor vs. an employee click here.
+Learn more about when to hire a contractor vs. an employee here.

 How Much FUTA Tax Do I Have to Pay?